CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ## Introduction

 The Feature-Based Molecular Networking (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
-The tools supported are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-OpenMS.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), and [XCMS](featurebasedmolecularnetworking-with-XCMS3.md).
+The supported tools are [MZmine2](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-OpenMS.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), and [XCMS](featurebasedmolecularnetworking-with-XCMS3.md).

 The main documentation for FBMN [can be accessed here](featurebasedmolecularnetworking.md).